River Avon, Bristol

 The River Avon (/ˈeɪvən/ AY-vən) is a river in the southwest of England.
 To distinguish it from a number of other rivers of the same name, it is often called the Bristol Avon.
-The name 'Avon' is loaned from an ancestor of the Welsh word afon, meaning 'river'.
+The name 'Avon' is from an ancestor of the Welsh word afon, meaning 'river'.

 The Avon rises just north of the village of Acton Turville in South Gloucestershire, before flowing through Wiltshire into Somerset.
 In its lower reaches from Bath (where it meets the Kennet and Avon Canal) to the Severn Estuary at Avonmouth near Bristol, the river is navigable and is known as the Avon Navigation.

-The Avon is the 19th longest river in the United Kingdom, at 83 mi, although there are just 19 mi as the crow flies between the source and its mouth in the Severn Estuary.
+The river is approximately 83 mi long, although there are just 19 mi as the crow flies between the source and its mouth in the Severn Estuary.
 The catchment area is 2220 km2.

 Etymology

 The name "Avon" is loaned from the Common Brittonic abona, "river", which survives in the Welsh word afon /cy/.
 "River Avon", therefore, literally means "river river"; several other English and Scottish rivers share the name.
 The County of Avon that existed from 1974 to 1996 was named after the river, and covered Bristol, Bath, and the lower Avon valley.